firehawkvfx/firehawk/README.md

 You will have two versions of your infrastructure, we make changes in dev branches and test them before merging and deploying to production.

 - Download the right version of the AWS Deadline Installer tar.
 Use the version specified in ``firehawk/config/templates/config.template``
 - Place the .tar file in the local firehawk/downloads folder.
-Do not use later versions of deadline until you have a stable deployment.
+Do not test later versions of deadline until you have a stable deployment.
 - If you are on Mac OS, install homebrew and ensure you have the commands ``envsubst`` and ``ts``
   ```
   brew install gettext